-Even if your work experience is limited, you have probably developed employability skills that could help you get a job.
-For example, homemaking—caring for children and running a household—develops many skills, including communication, interpersonal, time management and organizational skills.
+Even if you don’t have much work experience, you have no doubt developed employability skills that could help you get a job.
+For example, homemaking—caring for children and running a household—develops many skills.
+These include communication, interpersonal, time management and organizational skills.

 Employability skills employers want

-- Interpersonal and teamwork skills are the skills required to work well with other people, including the ability to work co–operatively towards common goals, provide a high level of customer service, recognize co–workers’ needs, express opinions in appropriate ways, respect diversity, accept and offer constructive feedback, etc.
+- Interpersonal and teamwork skills are the skills needed to work well with other people.
+They include being able to co–operate to reach common goals, or provide a high level of customer service.
+They also include perceive co–workers’ needs, express opinions in the right ways, respect diversity, accept and offer constructive feedback, etc.

-- Communication skills include both oral and written skills, such as the ability to explain concepts clearly and accurately to individuals and groups and to create and deliver presentations.
+- Communication skills include both oral and written skills.
+These include the ability to explain concepts clearly and accurately to individuals and groups and to create and deliver presentations.
 They also include the ability to write effective reports, email messages and other documents.

-- Computer skills refer to the ability to use applications such as word processing, spreadsheet or presentation software, to manage email, to locate and manage a variety of online information sources.
-More and more, these skills include the ability to use online social networking tools appropriately.
+- Computer skills refer to the ability to use applications like word processing, spreadsheet or presentation software, to manage email, and to locate and manage a variety of online information sources.
+More and more, these skills include the ability to use online social networking tools in the right way.

-- Thinking, problem–solving and decision–making skills refer to the ability to gather, analyze and apply information, and use good judgment to make decisions.
+- Thinking, problem–solving and decision–making skills refer to the ability to gather, analyze and apply information.
+They also involve using good judgment to make decisions.

-- Time management and organizational skills refer to the ability to determine what tasks are most important, accurately predict how much time activities will take and work in an efficient, accurate way to produce results on time and on budget.
+- Time management and organizational skills include the ability to find out what tasks are most important, correctly predict how much time tasks will take.
+They also include the ability to work efficiently to produce results on time and on budget.

-- Personal management skills refer to the ability to respond creatively to challenges, maintain a positive attitude and be flexible.
+- Personal management skills refer to the ability to respond creatively to challenges, keep a positive attitude and be flexible.
 They also include the ability to learn continuously, handle personal problems outside of working hours, manage stress, maintain health, etc.

 Identify your employability skills

 - To identify your employability skills, check out the Conference Board of Canada Employability Skills 2000+ brochure.

 - To rate your employability skills, take Service Canada’s employability

 Highlight your employability skills to find work